d4rk6h05t/dark-sniffer/README.md

 # Don't despair if it takes longer than my algorithm is optimized,
 # Remember you have to navigate a bit to see your local traffic
 $ sudo python darksniffer.py
-# to stop the process you must type the keyboard shortcut ctr + c
+# to stop the process you must type the keyboard shortcut ctrl + c or press esc to exit!
 > darksnifer running ...
+(Wait esc key)
+> Bye.
+$

 ```

 # Author